128technology/docs/docs/config_domain-based_web_filter.md

 To enable Web Filtering, configure application identification, a parent service, a child service, and access policies to allow or deny traffic.
 In many cases, you may have pieces of this procedure already in place, such as  the *internet* service configured as an example below.

-The high level steps for configuring Domain-based Web Routing are:
+The high level steps for configuring web filtering are:

 - Create a parent service
 - Create the child service
 - Configure a Tenant
 - Create an access policy on the child service to filter traffic

-The following procedures describe configuring domain based filtering from the GUI.
+The following procedures describe configuring web filtering from the GUI.
 An example of the PCLI configuration is also shown.

 ### Create a Parent-level Service
 Create a broad service representing the internet.